-The Board of Directors decided that the Directors' fees for the financial year ending 31 March 2020 ("FY2020") be maintained as the previous financial year for each Director.
-Followed by the resignation of a non-executive director, the proposed Directors' fees for FY2020 is RM240,000 (FY2019: RM312,000).
+The Board of Directors decided that the Directors' fees for the financial year ending 31 March 2021 ("FY2021") be maintained as the previous financial year for each Non-Executive Director.
+Followed by the resignation of a non-executive director, the proposed Directors' fees for FY2021 is RM168,000 (FY2020 : RM240,000).

 The proposed Ordinary Resolution 1 is to facilitate payment of Directors' fees on current financial year basis, based on the current Board size and assuming that all Directors shall hold office until the end of the financial year.
-In the event the Directors' fees proposed is insufficient (due to enlarged Board size), approval will be sought at the next Annual General Meeting for additional fees to meet the shortfall
+In the event the Directors' fees proposed is insufficient (due to enlarged Board size), approval will be sought at the next Annual General Meeting for additional fees to meet the shortfall.

-3. Retention of Mr Hew Voon Foo as an Independent Non-Executive Director of the Company
+3. Retention of Independent Non-Executive Directors of the Company